multiscale/muscle3/docs/source/fortran_api.rst

     .. note::

-        This method will block until it can determine whether a final snapshot should be taken.
-This means it must also determine if this instance is reused.
+        This method will block until it can determine whether a final snapshot should be taken, because it must determine if this instance is reused.

     :r should_save_final_snapshot: ``.true.`` iff a final snapshot should be taken